TanStack/store/docs/framework/solid/quick-start.md

 id: quick-start
 ---

-The basic Solid app example to get started with the Tanstack Solid-store.
+The basic Solid app example to get started with the TanStack Solid-store.

 ```jsx
 import { useStore, Store } from '@tanstack/solid-store';